SUTTON AND WAWNE

 Click the image for a larger aerial view of St James'

-Since first posting this honour page some seventeen years ago, we have become aware that it is neither complete, nor totally accurate.
+Since first posting this honour page some eighteen years ago, we became more and more aware that it was neither complete, nor totally accurate.

-We have no record, for instance, of the Second War dead of Stoneferry, Wilmington and St Marks.
+We have no record, for instance, of the Second World War dead of Stoneferry, Wilmington and St Mark's.
 It has also been noted that the list of Second War dead for Sutton itself is not complete.
 Indeed, the vast majority of names shown here are of First War dead.
 If anyone has knowledge of such extra records, do please get in touch with us.
+Clicking the link above will take you to the list, which now stands at 238, being the total now inscribed on the new plaque for the First World War.

-Corrections will take some time, so please bear with us awhile.
-In the meantime, if you can help with the above project, feel free to email me and I will take the details.
+In the meantime, if you can help with the above project, add any family information, please feel free to email me and I will take the details. ...
+Rob, the Webmanager

 If you are researching a family member,